The group members submitted two articles to the EnANPAD academic event and both were approved. They are:

 - Noos is the mental possession of reality.

-- Logos means joining parts of reality to make sense: giving the reason (logos) of what you see (noos).
+- Logos means joining parts of reality to make sense: giving the reason (logos) for what you see (noos).

 - Noetic vision is fullness in the logos.